Ninja-Vikash/HTML-Mastery-Guide/README.md

 ### Getting started with HTML

-Through this repository, I'm publishing a repo, where I cover the basics of HTML.
+This is a wonderful repository for **HTML learning!**, Where I have covered the basics of HTML.
 Explore all the basic features of HTML covered in various chapters.
 This will be very helpful. <br>
 <b>Topics Available</b> : <br>

 <table>